akoidan/pychat/README.md

 * fixme tornado logs messages to chat.log when messages don't belong to tornadoapp.p
 * add media query for register and usersettings to adjust for phone's width
 * add change password and realtime javascript to change_profile
-* local storage can store another user messasges in case of logout ?
 * file upload http://stackoverflow.com/a/14605593/3872976
 * add periodic refresh user task -> runs every N hours. publish message to online channel, gets all usernames in N seconds, then edits connection in redis http://michal.karzynski.pl/blog/2014/05/18/setting-up-an-asynchronous-task-queue-for-django-using-celery-redis/
-* create tornado class in tornadoapp, put there all tornado logic
-*  check if there are new messages after connection lost compare to `localStorage` last message? also check id when appedning message to top to prevent double fire issue, append message to bottom if user went offline
-* USE init or on_open
-* add chat rooms
-* allow selecting username in navbar, remove selecting cursor